douyouzhe/system-design/DDIA-notes/chapter2/README.md

 - there is an awkward translation layer between OOP and SQL database model which is called **impedance mismatch**.
 ORM frameworks are helpful but not perfect.
 - one-to-many
     - normalization to separate tables and join using FK, not **self-contained, less locality**
-    - encode multi-value data into JSON/XML and store within a single row.
+    - encode multi-value data into JSON/XML and store it within a single row.
 Some DB support internal indexing if the data is structured.

 ## Many-to-One and Many-to-Many